PietroValente/Assignments-foundations-operations-research/README.md

 ## Usability

 - Copy the exercise folders into Amplide's "models" folder
-- Through Amplide enter the exercise folder and execute 'include name.run;'
+- Through Amplide enter the exercise folder and execute `include name.run;`